- Refining Company

 - Sulfur acid concentration 4% – 98% weight

 - 18″ pipe

-Sulfuric Acid discharge in the pipe can be in the range of concentration 4 – 98% weight so creating a very corrosive environment.
-Existing Competitor wrap did not perform up to expectation.
-In certain areas of the Competitor wrap, there are traces of black stains.The Competitor wrap was installed when there is no leak on the subject pipe so obviously the pipe has since deteriorated to a 100% wall loss scenario in certain parts and the Competitor wrap installed is not compatible to the line content.
+Sulfuric Acid discharge in the pipe can be in the range of concentration 4 to 98% weight so creating a very corrosive environment.
+Existing competitor wrap did not perform up to expectation.
+In certain areas of the competitor wrap, there are traces of black stains.The competitor wrap was installed when there was no leak on the pipe so the pipe has since deteriorated to a 100% wall loss scenario in certain parts and the competitor wrap installed is not compatible to the line content.
 Competitor was called in to add more wraps and monitored to ensure that the leak stops before a remedial solution is put into place.
-Customer decides to call in Citadel Technologies for an alternative solution.
+Customer decides to call CSNRI for an alternative solution.